 Currently we offer three programs to fulfill our mission:

-Minnesota Kitchen Meals: Free heat and eat meals provided to the campus community through an initiative of Second Harvest Heartland.
+Kitchen Coalition Meals: Free heat and eat meals provided to the campus community through an initiative of Second Harvest Heartland.
 Available throughout the week starting late Tuesday upon arrival on a first come first served basis.